Bathroom Sink Drain Repair: Common Problems & DIY Solutions

 Drain Screens and Catchers

 Installing a mesh drain screen over your bathroom sink drain catches hair before it enters the plumbing system.
-These inexpensive devices ($3-$10) trap debris while allowing water to flow freely.
+These inexpensive devices ($3 to $10) trap debris while allowing water to flow freely.
 Empty the screen weekly and rinse it clean to maintain effectiveness.

 Modern pop-up style drain screens fit around standard stoppers without interfering with their operation.
 Stainless steel screens last longer than plastic versions and resist corrosion from bathroom chemicals.
-This minimal investment prevents the majority of hair-related clogs that account for most bathroom drain problems.
+Newer "clean-out" style replacement pop-ups also let you pull an internal hair basket from above without crawling under the sink.

 Pincher's Pro Tip